luminaxster/swe432-heroku-react/README.md

 - [Shareable executable code](https://codesandbox.io/s/swe-432-react-two-buttons-example-n3x50.)
 (AKA Pastebin): manages the environment for you (packages and project), and allows others to see your work online, however, they are mostly for conversations not for production.

-- [Production-ready code](https://github.com/luminaxster/swe432-heroku-react): the developer controls the app development and deployment, the app is within an environment where the packages and projects are managed by other software, as is expected in projects within companies.
+- [Production-ready code](https://github.com/luminaxster/swe432-heroku-react) (this repo): the developer controls the app development and deployment, the app is within an environment where the packages and projects are managed by other software, as is expected in projects within companies.
 Next class will be about this setup type.

-## Prelude
+### Create React App Setup
 This project aims to showcase a Single Page App (SPA) built using React, React offers a zero configuration development environment to do so: Create React App ([CRA](https://reactjs.org/docs/create-a-new-react-app.html)).
 This project already has set up a CRA, so you can build upon it.

 CRA uses [NPM](https://docs.npmjs.com/about-npm) to manage the project, [Babel](https://babeljs.io/) to compile/transpile your code, and [Webpack](https://webpack.js.org/) to bundle your app.
 You do not have to worry about Babel or Webpack, CRA handles them (and other packages) for you.